iamkalai/SNCommonLibraryFunctions/README.md

 });
 ```

-- **executeScheduledJob**: Utility function to execute a scheduled job.
+- **executeJob**: Utility function to execute a scheduled job.
 This can be used both on client and server side.

-- **customErrorLogger**: Utility function used to log message.
+- **log**: Utility function used to log message.
 This can be used both on client and server side.

 ```javascript
 //Server side